 - For this is the ^love of God, that we keep His commandments, and His commandments aren’t burdensome,

-- And there are three which testify on earth:]1This textual variant commonly called the “Johannine Comma”, which is one of the most significant textual variants in scripture.
+- And there are three testifying on earth:]1This textual variant commonly called the “Johannine Comma”, which is one of the most significant textual variants in scripture.
 It’s absent from nearly all Greek manuscripts, but present in nearly all Latin ones.
 It was cited as scripture in the early 200s by Cyprian, and possibly earlier by Tertullian, though the latter’s allusion is more vague.
 Jerome (347-420 AD) specifically mentions this as a passage which was removed by “unfaithful translators” (likely a reference to the Arians, who control much of the Greek-speaking church for a time).
 There is a strong grammatical argument for its inclusion as well, as omitting it causes a major grammatical error that even children likely wouldn’t make, much less a brilliant author like John.
 Gregory of Nazanzius (329-390 AD) made this same grammatical argument.
 However, the modern scholarly consensus is that this wasn’t original to John based on the paucity of Greek manuscripts which contain it.
 The debate is ongoing. the Spirit, and the water, and the blood; and these three are in one accord.

 - If we receive the testimony of men, the testimony of God is greater, because this is the testimony of God that He has testified concerning His Son.